The Light Between Oceans (film): Lawsuit

+Music

 Release

 The Light Between Oceans held its world premiere at the 73rd Venice International Film Festival on September 1, 2016.
-The film was distributed by Walt Disney Studios Motion Pictures through the Touchstone Pictures banner, being the last DreamWorks film to be released under the original agreement with Walt Disney Studios, and the final film released by Touchstone before it became defunct.
+The film was distributed by Walt Disney Studios Motion Pictures through the Touchstone Pictures banner, being the last DreamWorks film to be released under the original agreement with Walt Disney Studios, as well as the final film released by Touchstone before it became defunct.
 Disney released the film in the United States on September 2, 2016.
 Disney opted not to give the film a limited release, a method often used by studios for adult dramas, and instead issued the film in general wide release at 1,500 locations with focus on upscale venues.

-Distribution was handled by Mister Smith Entertainment through other third-party film distributors in all other regions except for India; Entertainment One in the United Kingdom, and Australia, Arthouse in Russia, and Phantom Film in Japan.
+Distribution was handled by Mister Smith Entertainment through other third-party film distributors in all other regions except for India; Entertainment One in the United Kingdom, and Australia, Arthouse in Russia, Golden Scene in Hong Kong and Phantom Film in Japan.
 Reliance Entertainment released the film in India.

 The Light Between Oceans was released by Touchstone Home Entertainment on Blu-ray, DVD, and digital download on January 24, 2017.
 It was also released by Entertainment One through 20th Century Fox Home Entertainment on Blu-ray and DVD in the UK on March 13, 2017.